Introductory video to Hallamshire Physiotherapy Clinic and why its different from others.

 Debbi qualified as a physiotherapist from Sheffield Hallam University in 2001.
 Debbi currently works as an advanced physiotherapist at Sheffield Children’s Hospital, and has a large amount of experience of working with children and adults with neurological conditions.
 Debbi is currently undertaking her MSc at Sheffield Hallam University.

-Bhanu Ramaswamy MSc, MCSP
+Bhanu Ramaswamy MSc, MCSP PhD

 Bhanu qualified as a physiotherapist in 1988.
 She is currently working part-time as a private practitioner at Hallamshire Physiotherapy Ltd and at Sheffield Hallam University as Honorary Visiting Lecturer on neurological and professional post graduate courses, and as a researcher.
 Bhanu is also a qualified Fitness (gym) Instructor.
+Bhanu was awarded an OBE in 2016 and her PhD in 2017.

 Her main areas of clinical interest include elder rehabilitation and the treatment of neurological conditions including Stroke and Multiple sclerosis, but she is better known for her national and international work with people with Parkinson’s disease (see video).
 Bhanu retains her input to Parkinson’s UK (formerly the Parkinson’s Disease Society) writing a column about activity for their quarterly magazine, co-authoring Fact Sheets plus conducts research into Parkinsonism.
 She continues to act as Project Officer for a clinical interest group of physiotherapists working with older people, through which forum she undertakes Department of Health and other national projects as well as ensuring standards of good practice are disseminated to physiotherapists working with older adults.